-- 1. Scrape two spoons of sediment from the surface with a clean spoon, and transfer to a 250 mL white plastic bottle.
-Take preferably two replicates (e.g. 2 bottles with 2 spoons each). - 2.
-Take one 50 mL sample with a cut-off 60 mL plastic syringe. - 3.
+- 1. Scrape two spoons of sediment from the surface with a clean spoon (approx. 50 mL), and transfer to a 250 mL white plastic bottle.
+Take preferably two replicates (e.g. 2 bottles with 2 spoons each) from two separate box cores. - 2.
+Take a third replicate (approx. 50 mL) with a cut-off 60 mL plastic syringe from the third box core. - 3.
 Fill all sample bottles with ethanol (96%).
 It is important to fill up the bottle with ethanol before the sample is put in the freezer. - 4.
 Store at -20°C in a box labelled "zooplankton/sediment meiofauna for diet, Snorre Flo, UNIS".